moe0277/csfixer/README.md

 Instructions:
 1. Clone the code from github
-2. Modify the csfixer.ini file and enter a valid ocid
+2. Modify the csfixer.ini file and enter a valid ocid (of the affected Windows compute instance - non-bitlocker)
 3. run ./csfixer.sh